roma-sh/CPP_Module_09/README.md

 ---

+### Exercise 02: PmergeMe
+- **Description:** A program implementing the merge-insert sort (Ford-Johnson algorithm) to sort a sequence of positive integers.
+- **Program Name:** PmergeMe
+- **Key Features:**
+  - Processes large datasets, capable of handling sequences with thousands of integers.
+  - Uses two STL containers for sorting and data management.
+  - Displays performance metrics for each container used.

+---

 ## General Information
 - All classes are designed in the Orthodox Canonical Form.
 - Memory management is carefully handled to avoid leaks.